giomusyaffa/Excel/READMECusSalesDataset.md

 - Price : Final cost of an item
 ### Step 1
 #### **Convert the .csv file**
-The first step in analyzing a data, especially when acquiring it from an open source data like **Kaggle** is to convert it into Excel.
+The first step in analyzing a data, especially when acquiring it from an open source data like **Kaggle** is to convert it into .xlsx format.

 Usually when you download a dataset in a .csv format you would see something like this: